Sangeeta Bhabra: Life

 Her catchphrase of Wherever you go, go safely proved to be a favourite with the viewers.

 Meridian Tonight was reorganised in February 2009 and Bhabra took over as co-presenter with long-standing presenter Fred Dinenage.
+Following his retirement she has co-presented with Matt Teale since early 2022.

 Other work

 Outside of news, Bhabra has presented special programmes for ITV Yorkshire about the IFA awards in Leeds in 2007.

 Awards

 In 2015, Bhabra won regional journalist of the year at the Asian Media Awards (AMA).